The Grand Carousel is currently being renovated by an industry-leading team in Marion, Ohio.

 The City of Memphis is home to one of the oldest wooden carousels in the United States.
 Built in 1909, it truly is a National Treasure.
 Unfortunately, this treasure was sitting in packing crates, almost forgotten.

-During the restoration period, CMOM is preparing a brand-new Carousel Pavilion adjacent to the museum for the Memphis Grand Carousel’s return.
+During the restoration period, CMOM built a brand-new Carousel Pavilion adjacent to the museum for the Memphis Grand Carousel’s return.
 It will be in a fully restored condition and operational for generations to come.
-The total cost of this project is estimated to be $5 million, which will be raised through a capital campaign.
+The total cost of this project was $4.5 million.

 Here are photos from the restoration currently taking place in Ohio: